History of the Club

 HISTORY OF THE ROTARY CLUB OF KILRYMONT ST ANDREWS

 The Rotary Club of Kilrymont St Andrews was formed in 1996 to provide an evening group alternative to the St Andrews Club, which is luncheon club.
-The Rotary Club of Kilrymont St Andrews received its charter on 25th August 1996.
-The Club currently has 32 members - 9 women and 23 men.
+The Rotary Club of St Andrews Kilrymont (as it was then) received its charter on 25th August 1996.
+The Club currently has 38 members - 8 women and 30 men.

 Along with our mother St Andrews Club, we serve the St Andrews area of Fife.